Deepak-1373/keeper-app/README.md

 ## About
  - Keeper-app is a note taking app inspired by Google Keep app.
+It can save/edit/delete each note.
+It can assign labels to the notes as well as you can give desired background color to each note.
+It has theme mode as well.

 ## Technologies used
 - ReactJS